unkhan87/hadrians-wall/README.md

 - Chrome Dev Tools - This has been a major help when it came to aligning my content on different screen sizes.

 ## Acknowledgement
-- I Want to thank fellow student Henry Leon for his help throughout this project.
-- I Want to thank slack community for posting some really valuable information on the slack channel.
+- I want to thank fellow student Henry Leon for his help throughout this project, slack community for posting some very valuable information on the channel and my mentor for his time.